 Ocean Beach

 Anywhere north of the pier, and the further, the better.
-A good spot would be at Dog Beach as there is less light over there.
-Free parking and a restroom is available as well.
+A good spot would be at Dog Beach, as there is less light.
+Free parking and a restroom are available as well.

 Coronado Beach

-Over between the Hotel del Coronado and Coronado Dog Beach- again anywhere that is dark.
-It is very loud over here due to the Naval Air Base.
+Over between the Hotel del Coronado and Coronado Dog Beach- again, anywhere that is dark.
+It is deafening over here due to the Naval Air Base.
 Parking may be tricky, but try looking around the residential neighborhoods.

 Silver Strand Beach

-Located just south of Coronado, is rarely crowded and is set up perfect for the grunion run.
+It is located just south of Coronado, rarely crowded, and is perfect for the grunion run.
 Take note that this beach is very close to the US/Mexican Border, and historically, the water is not the cleanest.
 There is only paid parking available here, as it is a campground.

 Final Thoughts- Grunion and Great White Sharks?